 Release - Letting go of painful memories, negative feelings, trauma, emotional baggage, the ending of a phase of life, and moving into a new phase, etc..

-Reflection - Taking time to consider possibility or listening for an answer to a burning question, to help make decisions about aspects of your life or spiritual direction...
+Reflection - Taking time to consider possibility, giving space or listening for an answer to a burning question, to help make decisions about aspects of your life or spiritual direction...

 Connection- Increase feelings of connection to that myserious light within or with the creative force of the planet that supports you, seeking a relationship with the Holy, “listening” for God You can focus on one of these aspects or all three...